 if (httpContext.Items["Firefox"] as bool? == true)

-Finally Register the Request Editing Middleware on the Configure() method of Statup class:
+So Register the Request Editing Middleware on the Program.cs class:

 Run the application and upon the URL – https://localhost:44343/middleware in firefox.
-You will get a blank page due to unauthorized HTTP request condition.
+You will get the same blank page due to unauthorized HTTP request condition.

 As the name suggest the Response-Editing Middleware edits only the response generated by other Middleware.

 Right now we are getting a blank page on the Firefox browser.
-Blank page is no good for real applications, we should also show some message.
-So with the use of Response-Editing Middleware I will provide text response which users will see only on the firefox browser.
+Blank page is no good for real applications, we should also show some proper message.
+The Response-Editing Middleware will come to use here, I will provide text response which users will see only on the firefox browser.

 In the above code if the HTTP status code in the response is 401 then I am adding text – Firefox browser not authorized to the response.
 Recall that the 401 un-authorized response is generated by Short-Circuiting Middleware.

-Since the Response-Editing Middleware only edits the response of other Middleware it has to be placed before other Middleware in the HTTP pipeline.
-So register it below other Middleware in the Configure() method of Startup class:
+Since the Response-Editing Middleware only edits the response of other Middleware it has to be placed before other Middlewares in the HTTP pipeline.
+So register it below other Middleware in the Program class.

 Now run your application and go to URL – https://localhost:44343/middleware in the Firefox browser.
 You will get the response text – Firefox browser not authorized.
 This is shown in the image below.